citp/privacy-policy-historical/s/se/seo/seoptimise.com.md

-> *The following text is extracted and transformed from the seoptimise.com privacy policy that was archived on 2013-08-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130823194346id_/http%3A//www.seoptimise.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seoptimise.com privacy policy that was archived on 2014-04-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140407074334id_/http%3A//white.net/privacy) for the most accurate reproduction.*

-# Privacy Policy | SEOptimise
+# White.net | Privacy

 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.